leancamp/organisers-guide/Organisers Guide.md

 The culture we want to encourage is of humility, acceptance that we all have a lot to learn, and of a practical attitude to what works, what doesn't and in what context.

 It's great when we're graced by startup superheroes but that's a bonus.
 They, just like everyone else, stand up and offer their session in the morning planning session.
+It's a democratic system.

-This overrides the reverence we have to superstars, and allows us to focus on learning in context, from other who are 6 months or 1 year ahead of us, not just those who made it super-big.
+This overrides the reverence we have to superstars, and allows us to focus on learning something useful for us in our own context.
+It's way more effective to learn from someone who is 6 months or 1 year ahead of us, not just those who made it super-big.

-This is how we get local stars like Andreas Klinger, Johanna Kollmann, Lukas Fittl and Tendayi Viki – people who keep strengthening their local startup community.
+This is how we get local stars like Andreas Klinger, Des Traynor, Stephen Rapoport, Johanna Kollmann, Lukas Fittl and Tendayi Viki – people who keep strengthening their local startup community.

 Leancamp builds community by identifying our emerging startup leaders, and giving them a platform to help others.

 # 6 ways Leancamp is different.
 ## We’re about knowledge-sharing - inclusive to all.

 We want to learn from each other.
 We want to seed a culture of sharing experiences, being open and humble about what doesn't work, and of seeking to learn from other communities rather than create cliques and exclusivity.
 Leancamp played a big role in connecting entrepreneurship to user experience design, and Lean Startup to Business Model Generation.

 We want to continue this tradition of connecting communities.

 ## We highly value local and practical knowledge.
  Connecting to others actually doing this stuff is hugely valuable.
-It's the practitioners who push the state of the art, and they're right at home.
+It's the doers who push the state of the art, and they're right at home.
 External people add to this, help build excitement, and create international relationships into your city, but the real value is in engaging the local community in a new way.

 ## No sponsors.